 In common with public open spaces everywhere, there is the issue of dog fouling.
-There is a dog poo bin located at the entrance which is emptied weekly by South Somerset District Council.
+There is a dog poo bin located at the entrance which is emptied weekly by Somerset Council.
 A new poo bag dispenser has been installed.
 There are signs on the site warning of the danger of dog faeces to children.
 The whole of the area of South Somerset is the subject of a Public Space Protection Order and fixed penalty notices can be imposed if dog owners do not control or pick up after their dog.
+There are issues of dogs not being under control.
+A new sign has been installed that is more definitive about what "under close control" means for dog owners.